Follicular Unit Hair Transplantation (FUT)

 To Drive or Not to Drive:

-There are two levels of free parking at Feller and Bloxham so park in any spot that doesn’t have a reserved sign right in front of it.
+There are two garage levels of free parking at Feller and Bloxham so park in any spot that doesn’t have a reserved sign right in front of it.
 Don’t worry, you’ll have your pick of parking spaces.
-After 23 years in the same building we have never seen the entire parking lot fill up.
+After 25 years in the same building we have never seen the entire parking lot fill up.
 Take the elevator up to the second floor and make a right.
 The entire west side of the building is our office and you can’t miss the double doors at the end of the hall.
+It says, predictably: Feller and Bloxham Medical, PC .
+It does not say “Hair Transplant” on the door.

 In the hair transplant office: